esrc-official/ESRC-Heart-SDK-iOS/README.md

 })
 ```

 > Note: The `ESRC.initWithApplicationId()` method must be called once across your iOS app.
-It is recommended to initialize the ESRC SDK in the `viewDidAppear()` method of the Application instance.
+It is recommended to initialize the ESRC Heart SDK in the `viewDidAppear()` method of the Application instance.

 ### Step 2: Start the ESRC Heart SDK